The Emirates Group: Freight forwarding and logistics

-SDV-UAE LLC is one of the largest transport and logistics providers in the Middle East with multinational contacts in the cargo industry.
+SDV-UAE LLC is one of the transport providers in the Middle East.

 Hotels and resorts

 As of 1 November 2007, the Emirates Group has launched the first of the Emirates Hotels & Resorts Residences with The Harbour Hotel & Residence.
 This is a hotel and residential tower located in Dubai Marina.
 It is the first of six international properties expected to open in 2008.